Gabbe2003/boilerplate_frontend-1/README.md

-Then we should start the search in the header.
-And then from there we move to SEO.

-we fix the site langauge, html and like content and all then we ensure that the Json-ld is working. we shall check for sameAs in the seo fucntions.

-The build is not looking promissing,😂😂😂.

 What should we index and what should we not, category, author.

-Advirtisment needs a corsponding page.
-Category, author, Fix the search
+Also we shall have better descriptions here.